kuhn-ruess/cmdbsyncer-docs/docs/basics/rewrite_attributes.md

 Now just set for the Value for example the Operation "To String" and the "New Value" to yes.

-Now you will get tow Attributes:
+Now you will get two attributes:
-- one_serive: yes
+- one_service: yes
 - another_service: yes

 ### For Attribute Values